There are two potential problems in typing a recently transfused patient who develops a positive DAT:

 - There will be two cell populations, patient and donor red blood cells.

-- If the typing sera reacts by IAT, the positive DAT will cause false positives.
+- If the typing sera reacts by IAT, the positive DAT will cause false-positive results.

 In the case presented, the DAT has become negative.
 This also suggests that most (if not all) transfused donor red cells have been removed from the patient's circulation.